Reform of the Court

 Note on the Reform Work

 The purpose of this note is to present the situation in the Court with particular regard to the reform work set in motion after the Interlaken Declaration and Action Plan, and the follow-up Conferences in Izmir and Brighton.

 The Court's Advisory Jurisdiction

 Review of the Working Methods of the Court

 Report by the Right Honorable The Lord Woolf (December 2005)

-Conference in Oslo
+Conference in Brussels 2015

-A high level Conference on the future of the Court was organised by the United Kingdom in Brighton on 18-20 April 2012, during the British Chairmanship of the Committee of Ministers of the Council of Europe.
+A High-Level Conference on the future of the Court was organised by the United Kingdom in Brighton on 18-20 April 2012, during the British Chairmanship of the Committee of Ministers of the Council of Europe.
 The Plenary Court has adopted a preliminary opinion for the preparation of the Conference.